 Most startups never reach it and when others finally do, many are left sputtering between extension rounds or crossing the Series A mark with lasting damage.

-This “death gap” between Seed and Series A is also exacerbated by the fact that 82 percent of companies that raised Series A rounds from top investors last year are already making money off their customers.
-That’s a big shift from 2010 when just 15 percent of seed-stage companies that raised Series A rounds were already making some money, and as recently as 2016, when just 56 percent of the startups nabbing Series A funding were generating revenue.
+This “death gap” between Seed and Series A is also exacerbated by the fact that 82% of companies that raised Series A rounds from top investors in 2019 are already making money from their customers.
+That’s a big shift from 2010 when just 15% of Seed-Stage companies that raised Series A rounds were already making some money, and as recently as 2016, when just 56% of the startups nabbing Series A funding were generating revenue.

-You may be familiar with the idea of Sales Enablement, but for those new to the topic, Sales Enablement can be defined as breaking down the complexity of sales into practical ideas through scalable and repeatable practices that will lead to increased revenue.
-In the simplest terms, it’s the systematic process of teaching others how to sell effectively.
+You may be familiar with the idea of sales enablement, but for those new to the topic, sales enablement can be defined as breaking down the complexity of sales into practical ideas through scalable and repeatable practices that will lead to increased revenue.
+In simplest terms, it’s the systematic process of teaching others how to sell effectively.

 Here’s my take on why that’s the case:

-That’s why we created the sales arm of the Get Ahead Platform (GAP) at Unusual.
-It’s designed to take all of the insights, strategies, playbooks, and tactics from world-class sales and sales enablement programs — coupled with my experience as a seller and sales leader — to distill them down for what’s most applicable and most impactful for seed-stage founders and their goals.
+That’s why we created the sales arm of Unusual's Founder Services.
+Our program is designed to take all of the insights, strategies, playbooks, and tactics from world-class sales and sales enablement programs and distill them down for what’s most applicable and most impactful for seed-stage founders and their goals.